HomeInsuranceLandlord (Residential Rental) Insurance

 Why Residential Landlords Need Insurance in Washington

-Washington landlords who own single-family homes or small multifamily properties (2-4 units) have different insurance needs than large apartment building owners.
-Your standard homeowner's policy does not cover rental activity — you need a dedicated landlord or dwelling fire policy.
-SmartInsured connects Washington landlords with A-rated carriers offering property coverage, liability protection, loss of rental income, and umbrella policies that extend your protection against the outsized lawsuits that tenant disputes can generate.
+Single-family rentals and small multifamily (2-4 units) have different insurance needs than big apartment buildings.
+Your homeowners policy doesn't cover rental activity at all.
+You need a dedicated landlord or dwelling fire policy.
+We connect WA landlords to A-rated carriers offering property, liability, loss of rental income, and umbrella coverage for tenant lawsuits.

 Recommended Coverage for Residential Landlords